ncats/translator-modules/README.md

 ## 6. Running the Translator Module System with Docker (Compose)

-With this "cutting edge" option, we [install and use Docker (Compose)](DOCKER_README.md) then run the application as a set of [Docker containers](https://docs.docker.com).
-After installing the necessary dependencies, type the following into the terminal to build and run the system.
+With this "cutting edge" option, we use the [Docker Container Technology](https://www.docker.com) to simplify packaging and running of the Translator workflows.

+After [installing the necessary Docker and Docker Compose dependencies](DOCKER_README.md), type the following into the terminal to build and run the system.
 Note that 'identifiers' and 'jaccard' are two REST microservices running inside their own containers, and providing utility services to the primary module code.